How to Invest in Manhattan Property, Profit and Repeat

 Holding period at least 2 years

 I recommend to our investor clients to hold the property at least 2 years before selling.
-This is because when buying, the transaction costs are about 2 percent or price.
+This is because when buying, the transaction costs are about 2 percent of price.
 When selling, about 8 percent of price.
 Hence the property needs to appreciate beyond 10 percent for the investor to make a profit.
 A holding period of 5 years is optimal.

 Minimize rental turnover and vacancy

-Keeping the property rented is key.
+For the Manhattan investor, keeping the property rented is key.
 Usually a Manhattan tenant would stay a few years before moving.
 Reason is that the tenant pays heavy upfront fees with each move – application fee, broker fee, board package fees.
 It is in the tenant’s and investor’s best interest to have as long of a lease as possible.

 When there is vacancy, the investor owner loses out on rental income and often has to repaint, clean and make minor fixes on the apartment.
 These are expenses that take away from eventual profit of the property.